gmsn-ita/CoincidenceLattices/README.md

 rationale must be employed to interpret whether it corresponds or not to a plausible supercell.
 Different results can be obtained specially by tuning `tolerance` and `angle_tolerance`.

+A step-by-step tutorial can be found in the `docs/` directory as a PDF file.

 Compatibility
 --------------
 `clattices` works properly on Python 3.5.1.